-Before digging into some of the most interesting pieces of information regarding customer service, it’s essential to understand what it’s all about.
-If you’ve ever had any questions regarding customer service statistics, fear not, you’re about to get all the answers.
-Yet, before digging into some of the most interesting figures regarding customer service, it’s essential to understand what it’s all about.
+Before digging into some quite fascinating info regarding customer service, it’s essential to understand what it’s all about.
+So, if you’ve ever had any questions regarding customer service statistics, fear not.
+You’re about to get all the answers.

 - Personalized customer services can improve conversion rates by roughly 8%.